stryderart/transitglossary/transit_glossary/S.md

 ````{dropdown} Operating Speed
 ```{tabbed} Definition

+The actual velocity of a {ref}`T:TransitUnit` in service, based on roadside conditions.
 ```
 ````
 ````{dropdown} Maximum Technical Speed
 ```{tabbed} Definition
+abbrev.
+"MTS"

+The highest possible speed that a public transport {ref}`V:Vehicle`
 ```
 ````
 ## State of Good Repair